 Retrieving her favorite childhood doll baby from the box, she places the doll on the stool, produces a small meat-cleaver and beheads the poor toy.
 A gasp erupts from the crowd.
 Earlier, for maximum effect, she filled the doll’s plastic head with Heinz Ketchup and potted ham to simulate blood and brains.
 When the doll’s head is guillotined and bounces onto the table nearest the stage, the ketchup splattered patrons recoil in horror.
 A beautiful 8×10 glossy photo of her parents is pulled from the box and cut to shreds with the sewing shears.
 She produces a Girl Scout uniform and rips it to pieces, throwing the all American remnants of the uniform into the audience.

 Cookie leans into the microphone, takes a drag from a Pall Mall, and in a low growl says ” I never liked dolls or toys, but you made me treat the little shits like real people.
-I fed them imaginary food, bathed them in imaginary water, changed their tiny poopless diapers and dressed them in stupid clothes, and for that I hate you and I cut my hair.”
+I fed them imaginary food, bathed them in imaginary water, changed their tiny poopless diapers, and dressed them in stupid clothes, and for that I hate you and I cut my hair.”
 With that statement, she grabs a chunk of her beautiful lady Godiva length hair and removes a large portion with the sewing shears.
-She continues ” I didn’t want to be a Girl Scout, I wanted to be a Brownie, but no, I had to be like the other girls on our street, you know I don’t like the color blue, and for that, I hate you and I cut my hair.”
+She continues ” I didn’t want to be a Bluebird, but no, I had to be like the other girls on our street, you know I don’t like the color blue, and for that, I hate you and I cut my hair.”
 Whack, another large section falls to the stage. ” you hate my boyfriend because he is a bad boy, and he is all that, but I love him and want to spend my life on the back of his ratty-ass motorcycle holding a nursing baby in each arm as we travel west to find the meaning of life.”
-She then whacks the left side of her hair to the scalp.
+She then whacks the left side of her hair to within inches of her scalp.
 The audience is on the verge of bolting, fearing her next move may be severing an artery and expiring in front of them.
 A voice from the back of the room yells “this chick is crazy.”